 If there is no will, the court will appoint an executor based on a list established by law.
 The executor will then distribute the assets based on the law for estates without a will.

 Most people who are assigned the job of executor have never handled probate before.
-Even if you are completely new to probate law or to financial matters, the law will hold you accountable for mistakes and loss due to those mistakes, if you are the administrator or executor.
+Even if you are completely new to the process or to financial matters, the law will hold you accountable for mistakes and loss due to those mistakes, if you are the administrator or executor.
 Thus it pays, to spend some time consulting a probate attorney during the process.

 We can guide you